elasticdotventures/dotfiles/README.md

 Cloud Scale, with respect to \_b00t_ refers to highly parallelized jobs which can be executed simulatenously, or alternatively at off peak (in background, later).
 For example if you have 1,500 tests and each one takes avg 2 seconds to run, that's roughly 50 minutes to "finish" tests before you can even start a build to production.
 A cloud scale approach would be to complete those tests in parallel on 1,500 servers thus only takes 2 seconds (or, actually as long as the longest test, which is often a timeout, so ~60 seconds).

 # Why does Opionated mean?
-For example, _b00t_ believes that VS Code with it's intellisense, typescript & python, docker, azure, aws, gcp, and plurality of other useful extensions makes VS Code the one true editor.
+For example, _b00t_ believes that VS Code with it's intellisense, typescript & python, docker, azure, aws, gcp, code-auditing, and plurality of other useful extensions makes VS Code the one true editor.
 The author believes _b00t_ pattern works best when using remote containers, which is one of the 层 Layers it builds & configures.

 The \_b00t_ organizational pattern is formatted around an intentionally lean "svelte" Enterprise, everything is automated and structured for easy updates using GitOps and JSON.
 Debugging is on by default but can be reduced later to save $$.
 Serverless/consumption plans are also default and cost centers are isolated by project/resource group for good reporting & security.  _b00t_ assumes an agile cadence of releasing early and continuously integration.
 Fast fail.